samlewin/PNN_dissipation/README.md

 pip install -r requirements.txt
 ```

-We reccommend using a Python 3 virtual environment.
+We recommend using a Python 3 virtual environment.

 ## Training